simonwei97/academic-blog/content/_index.md

           description: |2-
               Responsibilities include:

-              * Developing **LLMs Q&A** platform, which can be deployed in a private environment.
+              * Developing **Generic LLMs-powered Chatbot system**, which based on external knowledge bases.
-              * Contributing for retrieve engine service, which will retrieve relevant context according to query as prompt context.
+              * Contributing for **retrieval engine service**, which will retrieve relevant context by semantic search (top-k) from VectorDB, results will be as LLM prompt context.

-              Tool:
-              * Python, FastApi, Milvus, Minio, TiDB, K8s.
         - title: Software Development Engineer
           company: SenseTime
           company_url: ""